Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworths' terms and conditions of employment were adapted at the start of World War II to guarantee colleagues' salaries and bonuses if they were conscripted to H.M.
 Forces

 To stem the tide of patriotic workers volunteering for war service, the company introduced a new policy that seemed very generous.
-If an employee was conscripted then after the call-up the firm would continue to pay their salary, directly to the family, and would also make pension contributions.
+If an employee was conscripted , then after the call-up their salary would still be paid to the families, and they would continue to build a pension.
 But if a Manager volunteered before he was conscripted he would not get these benefits.
 Instead he would have to make do with his Forces pay and his right to return to work after the war was over.

 The back cover of the first "New Bond", the Woolworths staff magazine of World War II, published in November 1939.
 Colleagues wave goodbye as a Store Manager in military uniform leaves to serve his country.
 The caption reads "Cheerio, Sir, we'll carry on".

 The company considered the policy essential.
-Conscripts were given time to make arrangements at home before their service began.
-This meant that the company had notice to arrange for replacement staff, either by training a new person, or in a number of cases persuading a former employee to return to work after retirement "for the duration of the present emergency".
-Volunteers left their posts at once.
+Conscripts were given time to sort out their affairs before their service began.
+This gave Woolworth time to find a replacement, either by training a new person, or in a number of cases by persuading retired employees to return to work "for the duration of the present emergency".
+By contrast, volunteers left their posts at once.

 Seventy years after the decision was taken, our postbag shows that it remains highly contentious.
-Despite strong protests at the end of long conflict, the company held firm and refused to reinstate the benefits of the volunteers.
+Despite strong protests at the end of long conflict, the Board stuck to its guns and refused to reinstate the volunteers' benefits.
 The Directors' only comment was "c'est la guerre".

 In retirement the patriots' pensions were up to six years short of their peers.
 But none would have acted any differently if they had their time over again.